SoleoDev/Android_LocalSearch-SDK/README.md

 1) Create a API key in developer.soleo.com
 2) Add Files to your Project
-3) Add dependancies to the project as needed.
+3) Add dependencies to the project as needed.
 4) Change the API key in src/main/java/com/soleo/lsapi/Configuration.java file
 5) Create the SoleoAPI object, instantiate and request data.
 6) Use Business objects to get the Local Business data and to request monetization information